Muhammad-Siraj-Bilal/SnapChefAI/README.md

 # SnapChef AI 👨‍🍳

-> A deployed multimodal AI cooking assistant that turns food/ingredient images into personalized recipes, then continues as a chatbot adapting recipes based on allergies, budget, health goals, cuisine preference, and available ingredients.
+> A deployed multimodal AI cooking assistant that turns food/ingredient images into personalized recipes, then continues as a chatbot adapting recipes based on allergies, location, budget, health goals, cuisine preference, and available ingredients.

 ## Tech Stack